Dr. Mobley is a composer, theorist, pianist, and musicologist.

 Mobley’s teaching focuses on the history of the blues, jazz, Western art music, American music, and the development of popular music and culture.
 His current research examines the intersections of aesthetics and economics in the high arts and popular music.

-Dr. Mobley is also a professor of music with the California Jazz Conservatory where he teaches counterpoint.
+Dr. Mobley is also a professor of music with the California Jazz Conservatory where he teaches counterpoint and composition.

 Before teaching in Berkeley at City College, Mobley was faculty in music with the University of Arizona in the Fred Fox School of Music where he earned a doctorate in composition and theory.
 His master’s studies were in music & computer science at Carnegie Mellon University with undergraduate degrees in piano, composition and theory in the Meadows School of the Arts at Southern Methodist University in Dallas, Texas.